cnorm35/bridgetown-blog/src/_posts/pdf_attachments_action_mailbox.md

 Within the context of the `PdfMailbox`, we've moved the common task of uploading and processing files to email.
-We've also added some error handling and UX improvemenets to let the sender know if something went wrong or when it's successful.
+We've also added some error handling and UX improvements to let the sender know if something went wrong or when it's successful.

 As an added perk, creating and processing the attachments via email with Action